Biden Says China Will Pay Economic Penalty for Supporting Russia on Ukraine

 Asked at the NATO Public Forum on July 10 about what measures NATO can impose on China, Mr. Stoltenberg said that “it remains to be seen how far Allies are willing to go.”

 “I strongly believe that if China continues, they cannot have it both ways.
-They cannot believe that again, have a kind of normal relationship with NATO Allies in North America and Europe, and then continue to fuel the war in Europe that constitutes the biggest security challenge for our security since the Second World War,” he said.
+They cannot believe that they can have a kind of normal relationship with NATO Allies in North America and Europe, and then continue to fuel the war in Europe that constitutes the biggest security challenge for our security since the Second World War,” he said.

 “So this is a challenge for the Alliance.
 Let’s see how far we’re willing to go as Allies.”